buildit/twig-infrastructure/README.md

 ## Environment specifics
 For simplicity's sake, the templates don't currently allow a lot of flexibility in network CIDR ranges.
-The assumption at this point is that these VPCs are self-contained and "sealed off" and thus don't need to communicate with each other, thus no peering is needed.
+The assumption at this point is that these VPCs are self-contained and "sealed off" and thus don't need to communicate with each other, thus no peering is needed and CIDR overlaps are fine.

 Obviously, the templates can be updated if necessary.